cyverse-archive/DE/services/api/endpoints/filesystem/tickets.md

 __Error Codes__: ERR_NOT_A_USER, ERR_DOES_NOT_EXIST, ERR_NOT_WRITEABLE

 __Request Parameters__:
-* proxyToken - A valid CAS ticket.

 * public - Tells terrain whether to make the ticket accessible to the public group.
 Setting it to 1 means that the ticket will be made publicly accessible.
 Any other value means that the ticket will not be accessible publicly.
 This parameter is optional and defaults to not making tickets public.

 __Request Body__: